 Welcome | E Komo Mai

-In 2009 I myself was diagnosed with endometriosis that was characterized by chronic internal pain.
+In 2009 I myself was diagnosed with endometriosis that was characterized by chronic, debilitating, 24/7 internal pain.
 The diagnosis surprised me immensely since the pain had come on so quickly and it wasn’t just at my period: it was all the time.
-At the time I was uneducated about what endo was and how it can surface in so many different ways depending on the woman it affects.
+Back then I was uneducated about what endo was and how it can surface in so many different ways depending on the woman it affects.
 Needless to day, I was devastated.
 Being told at 24 that chronic internal pain was here to stay was no easy piece of information to swallow.

 After 5 exhausting years, 2 surgeries, and a lot of diet and lifestyle depravation, I wasn’t seeing the results I needed.
 Yes, the pain was better managed by certain dietary shifts, but the new lifestyle I had adopted still left me underweight, with chronic fatigue, hormonal imbalances, skin problems, digestive failure and enormous bloating that still persisted to make a negative impact on my life.
 I felt like I was just surviving every day.

 It was the years leading up to my journey towards conception that I finally began to piece together the diet and lifestyle tips that were missing from my previous holistic treatment plan.
 What I realized is just how malnourished my body truly was - turns out all the gluten free avocado toast and superfoods smoothies weren't nearly enough for my incredibly nutrient deprived body - and just how much my gut was affecting everything.
 Talk about a silver lining in fertility problems!
 Deep nutrition, combined with a focus on de-stressing, detoxing, and re-aligning my body combined into a lifestyle that put my endometriosis in clinical remission.
 It was a four-pronged approach that dramatically changed my life.